FocusNet: Classifying Better by Focusing on Confusing Classes: Proposed Method

-As mentioned above, the ClonalNet mechanism can employ various combinations of network architectures and exhibits consistent performance improvements on different datasets.
-For illustration, Fig.~\ref{fig:Flowchart} shows an example pipeline that adopts ResNet-18~\cite{he2016deep} as the baseline and ClonalNet architectures, trained and tested on the Imagewoof dataset~\cite{imagewoof}.
+As mentioned, our confusion-focusing mechanism can obtain consistent performance improvements with a variety of network architecture combinations.
+Fig.~\ref{fig:ScoreAndCam}~(a) illustrates an example pipeline that adopts ResNet-18~\cite{he2016deep} as the network architecture of the baseline network branch and the FocusNet branch.